19 May 5 awesome things to do in Hoi An, Vietnam

 You also cannot miss the Vietnamese handicraft shops or the famous lantern shops.
 Everyone is so kind, and its just really fun to explore all the small, cozy shops 🙂

 The Japanese Bridge

-The bridge was built by the Japanese community who where situated in Hoi An, as they wanted to create better links with the Chinese quarters of town.
-They decided the best way to do this was to build a bridge that would cross the river, bringing the two sides together.
-The bridge is only crossable by foot, and its a great place for photographs.
+The bridge was built by the Japanese community who where situated in Hoi An.
+They wanted to create better links with the Chinese quarters of town.
+They therefore decided the best way to do this was to build a bridge that would cross the river.
+This was done as an attempt to bring the two sides together.
+The bridge is only crossable by foot, and more importantly: its a great place for photographs.

 Shop at the Hoi An Market

 The bustling Hoi An market is packed with people at all times and offers an excellent choice of food at very low prices.
-This is the place to pick up souvenirs, taste the local cuisine, pick up spices and explore the fish market.
+This is the place to pick up souvenirs and taste the local cuisine.
+If you are into spices, its also a great place to pick these up and explore the fish market at the same time.